-- 1. A minimum combined verbal and mathematics SAT score of 700 or a 2.0 college cumulative grade point average (if applicable) on a minimum of 10 quarter hours of college level courses (taken during an academic quarter within the past 5 years.)
-The SAT must be taken on the January or February national test administration date or on the March ABAC test administration date so that the score will be available on May 1.
-It is recommended that a student take the nationally administered tests as these test scores are kept on permanent file for future reference. - 2.
-Completion of a high school or college chemistry course with a C or better within the last five years. - 3.
-Must achieve at least the minimum scores required to exempt developmental studies courses on ABAC administered mathematics, reading, and English placement tests. - 4.
-All required ABAC placement tests must be taken on announced test dates in May. - 5.
+- 1. A minimum combined verbal and mathematics score of 700 or a 2.0 college cumulative grade point average on a minimum of 20 quarter hours taken within the last five years.
+Ten of these credits must be taken in the same quarter.
+Courses must be applicable to ABAC nursing curriculum and 15 of the 20 hours must be in math-science courses. - 2.
+Applicant with a GPA below 2.0 on credits earned more than five years ago may elect to take the 20 quarter hours as described in No. 1 in order to become eligible for admission. - 3.
+Students who are not required to take the SAT by the college (students who have been out of school for 8 years or more) may elect to take the SAT in an effort to achieve the 700 required for nursing or may elect to take the 20 quarter hours as described in No. 1 above. - 4.
+Completion of a high school or college chemistry course with a C or better within the last 5 years. - 5.
+Must achieve the minimal scores required to exempt developmental studies on ABAC administered mathematics reading and English basic skills examinations.
+If cutoff scores are not met, all developmental subjects must be successfully completed before the student will be eligible for admission.
+All required placement tests must be taken on or before announced test dates in May. - 6.
 The student must be physically and emotionally able to meet the demands of the program.

 Students who do not meet the criteria may enroll in general studies courses and be advised as to the necessary requirements they must meet in order to be eligible for admission into the nursing sequence.
-Admission to the general studies courses does not automatically admit students into the associate degree Nursing Education Program nor give priority for admission over first time applicants.
+Admission to the general studies courses does not automatically admit students into the associate degree

+Nursing Education Program nor give priority for admission over first time applicants.